 When configuring Advanced Opt-Out, developers should make sure not to include any Personally Identifiable Information (PII) in the response messages to customers.

 Some opt-out keywords are non-removable; however, if your use case requires more keywords than Twilio recognizes by default, you can add them here, separated by commas.

 Twilio tries to match keywords in a case insensitive way.
 ‘Stop’ will be handled the same way as ‘STOP’ or ’stop’.

-When receiving an opt-out keyword from one of your users, Twilio adds a blacklist entry containing their number.
+When receiving an opt-out keyword from one of your users, Twilio adds their number to a list of blocked numbers.

-Twilio checks this blacklist before sending any future outgoing messages.
+Twilio checks this list before sending any future outgoing messages.
 Any subsequent outgoing messages from your account to this user will fail with error code 21610 asynchronously.